The Almeroth Family

 The second son, Bob — my grandfather — was born in Chicago in 1911, the first Almeroth of my direct line to be a Chicagoan from birth, German and Irish both.

-Pete lived until 1947 and was buried at All Saints Cemetery in Des Plaines; Elizabeth had died in 1941.
+Pete lived until 1947, buried at All Saints Catholic Cemetery in Des Plaines; Elizabeth had died in 1941, and rests there too.
 Everything that comes after — Bob, my father, me, my children — grows from this Chicago marriage of two immigrant families.

 Sources: the marriage date and place, the children, and the burial all come from the family dataset (the 1904 marriage and the 1930 census are sourced to Ancestry records).
 This chapter is the hinge between the German roots and the Irish roots.